NHPLinh1683/Learn-Flutter/README.md

 2. <a href="todolist">todolist</a>
 - Date: 16/05/2024
 - Tutorial: https://youtu.be/VfdTUKt21Ls?si=ARwtQjA671UKvD2y
-- Description: create a simple to list that can add, check done and delete tasks
+- Description: create a simple to-do list that can add, check done and delete tasks

 3.
 - Date: